ctphoenix/Python-Course-Material/chapter1.md

 In this exercise, we will count the frequency of each letter in a document.

 *** =instructions
 - Here is an example solution of part b.)
-Rewrite this code to make a function that takes a string and returns a dictionary of letter counts.
+Rewrite this code to make a function called `counter` that takes a string and returns a dictionary of letter counts.

 *** =hint
 -